OpenSPP/documentation/docs/glossary.rst

    Eligibility
-       Eligibility in the context of :term:`social protection<social protection>` refers to the criteria that determine who can access :term:`social protection<social protection>` programs.
+       Eligibility in the context of :term:`social protection<social protection>` refers to the criteria that determine who can access social protection programs.
 These criteria vary based on the specific program's goals and the context in which it operates.

        | 🇫🇷 Éligibilité
        | 🇪🇸 Elegibilidad